Andrezascientist/analyzing_crime_los_angeles_case_study/README.md

 ### 2) Central records the highest concentration of reported crimes

-The **Central** area has the highest overall crime frequency and also records the highest number of incidents during the identified peak crime period.
+The **Central** area records the highest number of reported crimes during nighttime hours.

 ### 3) Adults aged 26–34 represent the largest victim age group